whufirst/hello-world/readme.txt

 2. git commit -m filename
 3. git push
 [2].
+git add filename
+git commit -m filename
 git push origin branch
-// this command will upload all the changes to the remote Github repo branch.
+// these commands will upload all the changes to the remote Github repo branch.

 II.
 how to update content from the remote Github to the local repo?